MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/create-role-center-headline.md

 -  Users can manually switch among headlines by selecting a corresponding dot that is displayed under the headlines.

--  Users can personalize their Role Center to show or hide Headline part as they like.
+-  Users can personalize their Role Center to show or hide the Headline part as they like.

-## Creating a HeadlinePart
+## Creating a HeadlinePart page
-1. Determine and implement the logic for headline field expressions that you will use on the page.
+1. Implement the logic that resolves field expressions for the headlines that you will use on the page.

+    You can apply more flexible and complex patterns,  such as having data tables drive the text, drill-down and relevance engine for headlines.

 2. Create a page that has the [PageType property](developer/properties/pagetype-property.md) set to `HeadlinePart`.
-3. For each headline, add a field, and set the `Expression` attribute.
+3. For each headline, add a field, and set the `Expression` property.
 The order of the fields, determines the order in which they appear

     The following example shows the AL code for a simple HeadlinePart page that consists of four fields that display static text.